morijx/Raspi_cardiac_wave/README.md

 ## License - MIT License.

 ### Contact
 This work was carried out at the BMHT at ETH Zurich.
+Supervised by Dr. Moe Elgendi and Prof. Dr. Carlo Menon.

 If you have any questions, please feel free to contact morij@ethz.ch !